theJaxon/unlocker/readme.txt

 2. Prerequisites
 ----------------

 The code requires Python 2.7 to work.
-Most Linux distros and OS X ship with a compatible Python interpreter and should work without requiring any additional software.
+Most Linux distros, ESXi and OS X ship with a compatible Python interpreter and should work without requiring any additional software.

 Windows has a packaged version of the Python script using PyInstaller, and so does not